cpu-ram/fcc-timestamp-microservice/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This is a FreeCodeCamp project, built starting from the provided boilerplate.
+It is an exercise on the use of express routing, as well as some basic date/timestamp manipulation.